Guide Dogs

 International

-The ancient records have shown blind men being guided/helped by dogs.
-One of the earliest depictions of such can be found in a Chinese scroll painting from the 13th century, titled “Spring on Yellow River”.
-In this painting, many figures were depicted and among them is a blind man with a dog.
-In addition, there were also other medieval records of art and wood carvings that depict blind men being led by a dog.
+Ancient records reveal that blind men have been guided or helped by dogs for centuries.
+One of the earliest depictions of this partnership can be found in a 13th-century Chinese scroll painting titled “Spring on the Yellow River.”
+This painting includes various figures, among them a blind man with a dog.
+Medieval art and wood carvings also frequently depict blind men being led by dogs, highlighting the longstanding bond between humans and their canine helpers.

-In more recent history, Germany started a school training dogs to help returning WWI veterans, blinded in the war, with their mobility.
+In more recent history, Germany pioneered the training of dogs to assist WWI veterans who have been blinded in the war, significantly enhancing their mobility and independence.

 Singapore